 Oh my god! alright, name is lana, right? dance!

-Du-dup-dee-dup... now more like it. du-dup-dee-dup... lana, so good we have to up some other people to assist you. brenda, from edward's air force base, where she...
-Es and gentlemen, brenda... brenda is a harlot and she just got finished stripping for a bunch of guys at air force base, and she made it here in time for the show. tw Rs of taking it off for the boys in the car, good. okay. heh. brenda, brenda has a lovely named carl, or robert james if you prefer. cohen, ladies and gentlemen!
+Du-dup-dee-dup... now that's more it. du-dup-dee-dup... lana, you're so we have to up some other people to assist you. brenda, imported edward's air force base, where she...
+Es and gentlemen, brenda... brenda is a professional harlot and she got finished stripping for a bunch of guys at edward's air base, and she made it down here in for the show. tw Rs of it off for the boys in the car, really good. okay. heh. brenda, brenda has a assistant named carl, or james davis if you prefer. cohen, ladies and gentlemen!
 Ce!

-Du-du-dip... you're still too adagio, I keep you! du-dup-du-dee-da... turn on the machine! dup-dee-da, dup-dee-da... god, is a cheap bubble-machine! bow, du-du-du-du-du-da...
-Es and don's ex-wife! and gentlemen, you're probably sitting in chairs, saying to yourselves: I do that. and of you can! and now is big chance! all you h O do, the first step is easy, all you do is stand up. go ahead, just up. there you go, you are up. yes, of you are not standing up but you have as much fun as the Who are up. okay, turn on the big lights so everybody can see what's on. yes, very of you are standing up. okay, link your mind with the mind of duke! and when...
+Du-du-dip... you're still too adagio, I keep you! du-dup-du-dee-da... turn on the machine! dup-dee-da, dup-dee-da... god, is that a bubble-machine! bow, du-du-du-du-du-da...
+Es and gentlemen: ex-wife! and gentlemen, you're probably in your chairs, saying to I could do that. and of you can! and now is big chance! all you h O do, the first step is easy, all you do is stand up. go ahead, just up. you go, you are standing up. yes, of you are not standing up but you won't have as fun as the Who are up. okay, on the big lights so everybody can see what's going on. yes, very of you are standing up. okay, your mind with the mind of george duke! and when...

-Du-dup... it! when he plays those funny little notes, twitch around and a good time with the be-bop tango, try it! you wanna do is alright. you gotta do Anna do, alright. yes you got to know you came to the place, tonight. (give me some of wine now). as you have guessed, and gentlemen, this is the end of our concert.
-Ike to you ver... wanna you very much for coming. you had a good time. bruce on trombone, napoleon brock on tenor sax and lead vocals, ruth on percussion Ph on drums, chester thompson on drums, tom on bass and george duke on the keyboards. you very much. alright, alright...
+Du-dup... it! when he plays those fast little notes, twitch and have a good time with the tango, let's try it! you wanna do is alright. you do anything Anna do, alright. yes you got to know you to the right place, tonight. (give me some of wine now). as you have guessed, ladies and gentlemen, is the end of our concert.
+Ike to you ver... thank you very much for coming. hope you had a time. fowler on trombone, napoleon murphy on tenor sax and lead vocals, ruth on percussion Ph on drums, chester thompson on drums, tom fowler on bass and duke on the keyboards. you very much. alright, alright...